End of life for Databricks-managed passwords

 1. Configure single sign-on in your account.

 1. Enable unified login for all workspaces.
-If your account was created after June 21, 2023, unified login is already enabled.
+If your account was created after June 21, 2023 or you did not configure SSO before December 12, 2024, unified login is already enabled.
 See Configure SSO in Databricks.

 2. Configure emergency access to prevent lockouts.
 Emergency access allows specified users to sign into Databricks using a password and multi-factor authentication.
 See Emergency access to prevent lockouts.